 Azure Functions integrates with various Azure and 3rd-party services.
 These services can trigger your function and start execution, or they can serve as input and output for your code.
 The following service integrations are supported by Azure Functions:

 - Azure Cosmos DB

 - Twilio (SMS messages)

 Azure Functions has two kinds of pricing plans.
 Choose the one that best fits your needs:

 - Consumption plan - When your function runs, Azure provides all of the necessary computational resources.
 You don't have to worry about resource management, and you only pay for the time that your code runs.

-- App Service plan - Run your functions just like your web, mobile, and API apps.
+- App Service plan - Run your functions just like your web apps.
 When you are already using App Service for your other applications, you can run your functions on the same plan at no additional cost.